mac-theobio/QMEE/README.md

 * local_site opens a local-file-based version of the site
 * old_site opens a local-file-based version of the 2019 site from the gh-pages directory

+Consider using `make dateup` after pulling but before working; this will deal with time-stamp ambiguity and avoid attempts to remake things that you haven't worked on

 Here are some other directories that we currently have:

 * data/